-With warm weather settling in, many of us are shifting our attention outside.
+When warm weather settles in, many of us shift our attention outside.
 Is your backyard calling out for a little oomph this year?
 Turn your need into an engaging science lesson for your middle schooler by studying botany and insects – butterflies and the plants they need to thrive.

 After you’ve designed your space and planted the plants, let your middle schooler add some special artistic touches to the garden.